Yichen-Ga/Conv-Deconv-neural-network-/README.md

   In this section, we will implement a VGG16 convolutional neural network depending on pretrained network in PyTorch.

-      Since our goal is to do deconvolution, we do not need classification layer in our vgg16 structure.
-Therefoer, our Vgg16 contains 5 sections of layers, where first two layers use 2 conv&relu in each and last three layers use 3 layers use 3 conv&relu.
+Since our goal is to do deconvolution, we do not need Classification in our vgg16 structure.
+Therefoer, our Vgg16 only have Feature Learning part which contains 5 sections of layers, where first two layers use 2 conv&relu in each and last three layers use 3 layers use 3 conv&relu according to vgg16 structure.
 There are totally 30 layers in our structure.

-  Vgg16 is implemented as a sequence in __init__ function:
+  Vgg16 is implemented as a sequence in __init__ function.
+(It is important to know which layers are pooling layer, in other word, end of a section of layers, for writing deconvolution in the next part):

   ```
   self.conv_layers = nn.Sequential(